6 Most Common TPD Claims with Examples

 What is the Claim Process for Successful TPD Claims?

-When you have a successful TPD insurance claim, the insurance company deposits a lump sum TPD payout in your superannuation account.
-Each insurer has procedures so that the claim process may change, but the steps below apply to most cases.
+Filing a Total and Permanent Disability (TPD) claim can be a complex process that involves following specific steps.
+However, when you successfully lodge a TPD insurance claim, the insurance company deposits a lump sum TPD payout into your superannuation account.
+Each insurer has its own procedures which may alter the claim process, but the steps below generally apply to most cases.

 1. Contact a specialist TPD lawyer for a free claim investigation